 Why lump sum?
 Benjamin Franklin only put in a one-time infusion of money, so lump sum is appropriate as the rest of the money during the first 100 years comes in as what was borrowed plus interest.
-This exactly matches the scenario we used when we derived the formula: We obtained the formula for lump sum using the total from the year before to calculate the principal and interest for the next year.
+This exactly matches the scenario we used when we derived the formula: We obtained the general formula for lump sum using the total from the year before to calculate the principal and interest for the next year.
 This process works fine, but is too difficult to use when the number of years is large.
 So we looked for a way to obtain a simplified formula.
-We looked for the commonality and recognized the repeated appearance of (1+rate) after factoring, which represents one lump principal with only new interest coming in.
+We looked for the commonality and recognized the repeated appearance of (1+rate) after factoring.
+Once we found this pattern, we used it to find a simplified formula, which represented one lump principal with only new interest coming in.